soren-n/tickle/README.md

 As such if you need to interface/overlap tickle with other systems in a workflow, it is safest that you do so modally; i.e. before tickle is run, and after it has terminated.
 However it should be safe to overlap your system's runtime with tickle's, iff your system only reads the generated files.

 # Usage
+Tickle can be used through two interfaces; the CLI and the API.

+## CLI
 ```
 usage: tickle [-h] [--debug] [-w WORKERS] [-a AGENDA] [-d DEPEND] [-c CACHE] [-l LOG]
               {offline,online,clean,version}